 How are the recipients notified?

-The recipients are required to participate fully in all Award activities, including media conferences, ceremonies, receptions, and other related events, and to make themselves available to the media for interviews.
+The recipients are required to participate fully in all Award activities, including ceremonies, receptions, and other related events, and to make themselves available to the media for interviews.

 Recipients must allow photographs and public information about themselves to be used in promoting the Awards and in other Foundation/ National Arts Centre promotional initiatives.
 Portraits of the recipients may be displayed at the National Arts Centre and elsewhere.